lsu-ddem/pathways-site/content/2_Graphics/2_PaintApp/1_Lesson_1/index.md

 title: Measuring the Boundaries of a Shape
 weight: '1'
 ---
 In your projects, you'll often want to have interactive mouse events tied to specific shapes or drawings.
+This makes your codes much more intresting and dynamic for you or anyone else who interacts with them.
 It's important to remember that any shape or object drawn on the canvas can't simply be referred to by name, since p5.js has no way of knowing the difference between a green triangle or a pink square.
 In order to determine whether or not a user has clicked on a 2D object, we have to use conditional statements to measure whether or not the mouse click occurred within the boundaries of that object.

-{{% notice note %}}

 The process of tracking and reacting to mouse clicks on objects will becomes easier with the use of a specialty library, particularly ones used to make game development more intuitive.
-We'll begin working with just such a library, p5.play.js, in the next chapter.
+We'll begin working with just such a library, **p5.play.js**, in the next chapter.
+However, to understand how the library is functioning, we first need to go over the basic concepts and math involved.

-{{% /notice %}}

 ## Stationary Shape Measurements

+The logic involved with determining the boundries of various shapes is relatively similar even if a shape is moving across the canvas.
+However, since it is easier to test that your code is functioning properly when the target isn't moving across te screen, lets begin with stationary shapes.

 ### Squares and Rectangles